-Watch: 'You'll never walk alone' breaks out as Liverpool & West Ham fans show solidarity for Ukraine in mov...
+Watch: 'You'll Never Walk Alone' breaks out as Liverpool & West Ham fans show solidarity for Ukraine in mov...

 A minute's applause was carried out, while the message 'Football stands together' was projected in the stadium with the nation's colours.

-The home fans then gave a rousing rendition of their iconic chant, You'll never walk alone, this time directed at all those currently caught up in the conflict.
+The home fans then gave a rousing rendition of their iconic chant, this time directed at all those currently caught up in the conflict.